Dynamsoft/barcode-reader-javascript/README.md

 Create an HTML file with the following content.
 Deploy it to your web server if you have it already.

-* The sample is missing one piece of information to work correctly which is the field `PRODUCT-KEYS`, you can acquire a trial key [here](https://www.dynamsoft.com/CustomerPortal/Portal/TrialLicense.aspx) to replace it.
+* You will need to replace <code>PRODUCT-KEYS</code> with a trial key for the sample code to work correctly.
+You can acquire a trial key [here](https://www.dynamsoft.com/CustomerPortal/Portal/TrialLicense.aspx).
 * If you don't have a ready-to-use web server and you happen to have a package manager like `npm` or `yarn`, you can set up a simple http server in minutes.
 Check out http-server on [npm](https://www.npmjs.com/package/http-server) or [yarn](https://yarnpkg.com/en/package/http-server).

 ```html